INRIA/scikit-learn-mooc/README.md

-📢 📢 📢 A new session of the [Machine learning in Python with scikit-learn MOOC](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn), is available starting on October 18, 2022 and will last for 3 months.
+📢 📢 📢 A new session of the [Machine learning in Python with scikit-learn MOOC](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn), is available starting on November 8th, 2023 and will remain open on self-paced mode.
 Enroll for the full MOOC experience (quizz solutions, executable notebooks, discussion forum, etc ...) !

 The MOOC is free and hosted on the [FUN-MOOC](https://fun-mooc.fr/) platform which does not use the student data for any other purpose than improving the